munificent/craftinginterpreters/book/parsing-expressions.md

 with that.

-Finally, the `unary` rule alternately bubbles up to `primary` in cases where it doesn't match an unary operator.
-That's the classic name for the highest level of precedence -- the atomic expressions like literals that all other expressions are ultimately composed of.
+Finally, the `unary` rule alternately bubbles up to `primary` in cases where it doesn't match a unary operator.
+"Primary" is the time-honored name for the highest level of precedence including the atomic expressions like literals.

 Our grammar grew a bit, but it's unambiguous now.
 We're ready to make a parser for it.